Monday, 22 August 2022

 • Coinage: Due to its high value and rarity, gold has been used for a long time to exchange money in the form of coins, with the first known use of gold pieces as monetary transactions dating back to 600 BC in Asia Minor.
 Gold coins are no longer in use today as an official currency, being created just as commemorative or collectible items.

 • Industry: Approximately 10% of the yearly produced gold goes to industry, and the main industrial use of gold is in the manufacture of electronics, and most especially its ample use as electrical connectors, due to gold's conductivity and resistance to chemical reactions such as corrosion.
 Thus, many electronic devices include a small amount of gold, from cell phones to computers, GPS units, television sets and calculators.
 Gold is also vastly utilized in the aerospace industry: It plays an important part in spacecraft circuitry as connectors, and thin films of gold are also used as a lubricant between mechanical parts.
-In addition, gold-coated polyester films are used to reflect infrared radiation and stabilize the spacecraft temperature, and the visors of astronaut helmets are often coated with a thin film of gold to help reflect solar radiation, protecting the astronaut's eyes and skin.
+In addition, gold-coated polyester films are used to stabilize the spacecraft temperature and reflect infrared radiation (as is the case of the gold-coated mirrors in the JWST), and the visors of astronaut helmets are often coated with a thin film of gold to help reflect solar radiation, protecting the astronaut's eyes and skin.

 • Medical: Historically, gold has been used for a long time for medicinal and dentistry purposes, since ancient and Medieval times - and not always in the most scientific way, as gold has been always associated with 'beauty', purity and perfection', and thus, it was concluded that consuming it had to be beneficial and healthy 😅.
 In the 19th Century, gold was used as therapy for various nervous disorders, as it was considered to be an anxiolytic.
 Even though historical medical knowledge was not always on point, gold has various legitimate medical uses nowadays: As well as playing a part in the manufacture of medical instruments and electronic equipment, gold is still used in dentistry for fillings, crowns and other orthodontic procedures; weak solutions of gold salts have proven to have anti-inflammatory properties, and are used to treat several medical conditions such as rheumatoid arthritis; and radioisotopes of gold are also being used for oncological diagnosis and treatment.